SQL Server Monitoring – Database size

 Purpose

-To get a baseline of the size of the database files and use it with regards of capacity planning.
+To get a baseline of the size of disks, database files and filegroups, and use it with regards of capacity planning.

 Sources

-This feature queries the DMV sys.database_files which returns data for each of the database files.
+This feature queries the DMV sys.allocation_units, sys.database_files and sys.dm_os_volume_stats which returns data for data allocation, database files and disks.

 Report